-Use one of the most special presentation methods to gain your victory
+Use presentation methods to gain your victory

 As we all know, there are many presentation methods, but in this article, I want to talk about one of the most impressive presentation methods which is very applied.
 It’s called “ABCC”.
 A speaker can use it and be successful by knowing it and discovering his/her presentation style.

 “A” is for the attention-grabbing opening.
 It’s essential to make the audience pay attention to you.
 As speakers, we only have 30 seconds in the beginning to grab the audience’s attention.
 But we often see the speakers start their presentation like this: Hi, I am Mr. X, and I appreciate Mrs. Y’s effort for this seminar.
 Before I start, I want to tell you that our company has done many types of research on this topic and I want to share some of its parts with you.”